vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

    * Is there any correlation between energy supply per capita and GDP among the top 15 GDP ranking countries?

-  *Renewable Supply:
+  3.Renewable Supply:

    * Among the top 15 countries in terms of GDP ranking, which countries have the maximum and minimum percent Renewable?

    * Compare the percent Renewable of each country in the top 15 countries against their average.

-  *Analysis by Continent:
+  4.Analysis by Continent:

    * Group the top 15 countries into continents and compare those continents by population.